thepurplebubble/protocol/README.md

 ## Frontend

 ### Overview
-Clients connect to the tx and rx servers with the lowest load from their known list of servers.
+Clients connect to the TX and RX servers with the lowest load from their known list of servers.
 Security improves over time as more servers are learned, reducing dependence on the default servers.
 A local contact list is used to manage metadata such as profile pictures and names.

 ### Key Features
 1. **Optimal Server Connection**: Connect to the server with the lowest load.